Integrative Functional Medicine

 - Everyone is unique.
 Practitioners treat the patients as individuals, not as diseases.

 - Everything has a connection.
-A patient’s body is recognized as one ecosystem.
+A patient’s body is one ecosystem.
 All physiological factors are intersected.

 - Find a balance.
-Instead of encouraging the body to react to pharmaceuticals, integrative functional medicine practitioners help patients with natural remedies.
-In other words, practitioners support natural healing without conventional prescriptions.
-Balance is also sought between the mind, body and soul.
+Integrative functional medicine practitioners help patients using natural remedies.
+Balance is sought between the mind, body and soul.

 - Understand a patient’s biochemical history.
-The practitioner must understand each patient’s biology, which includes genetic makeup and environment.
+The practitioner must understand each patient’s biology, genetic makeup and environment.

-- Evidence should be considered.
-Practitioners should be aware of science-based evidence that supports the patient’s individual treatment.
+- Data should be considered.
+Practitioners of functional medicine in Toronto use medicine with evidence to support the patient’s individual treatment.

 - Heart disease